 See striped bass targets.

 Striped bass offer anglers an added sport fish dimension.
-Reintroduction plans for the striped bass continue through stocking efforts, which adds trophy potential for 10 to 20-pound catches possible in the coming years.
-A number of 14+ pound fish are already showing up in angler catches.
+Continued low-level stocking will add trophy potential for 10 to 20-pound catches possible in the coming years.
+A number of 10+ pound fish are already showing up in angler catches.

 Striped bass can be caught by trolling, casting or jigging artificial lures such as Rapalas, Rebels, Cordell Hot Spots or bucktails in deeper water or at the surface depending on the presence of schools of baitfish.
 Striped bass also can be caught by floating or bottom fishing natural baits such as live or cut shad or shiners.
 During the summer months, stripers can be located and caught by trolling deep-diving crankbaits over main lake points or near the edge where a flat drops off into the channel.

-In winter, target the warm-water discharge in Beaverdam Creek.
+In winter, target warmer water around the upper end of the reservoir.
 The action will move up in the major tributaries during the spring spawning run.
 Good locations include Little River and Murder Creek.
 Another traditional area for white bass, large hybrids and stripers this spring is directly below Wallace Dam.
-Also worth trying for large hybrids and stripers this spring is the Oconee River below Sinclair dam.
-In the summer look for stripers in the main lake following schooling baitfish, both on the surface and at greater depths.
+For large hybrids and stripers try the Oconee River below Sinclair dam.
+In the summer, look for stripers in the main lake following schooling baitfish, both on the surface and at greater depths.

 Effective baits are live and cut fish including bream, shad and minnows, worms and doughballs fished on the bottom with spinning outfits or with cane poles under a bobber.
 A suitable choice for a spinning outfit is a spinning rig with 8 lb. test line and a 4/0 hook with a sliding 1-ounce sinker.